ibm-cloud-docs/databases-for-etcd/reference-activity-tracker.md

 `databases-for-etcd.whitelisted-ips-list.update`|The whitelist was modified.
 A "-failure" flag is included in the message if the attempt to modify the whitelist failed.
 {: caption="Table 1.
 List of Events and Event Descriptions" caption-side="top"}

+## Internal Event Tracking Retention

+Events for all {{site.data.keyword.databases-for}} deployments are kept internally for 30 days and then purged.
+If you are using {{site.data.keyword.la_full_notm}} and your plan is for a shorter period, events will only be accessible by you for the length of your plan.
+Regardless of the plan that you choose, all {{site.data.keyword.databases-for}} events are deleted after 30 days.